localhost/NinjaTracker/readme.txt

       - Slide goes to the last waveform/arpeggio step when finished, not to a delayed arpeggio step anymore

-he last edited command also works in tables
-      - ProTracker and DMC note entry modes are switchable
+V2.04 - Reset transpose when a subtune is played from the beginning MC note entry modes are switchable

 V2.02 - Hardrestart is now 2 frames by default (init waveform has gatebit off)
       - Zeropage use reduced to 2 bytes